Cádiz Cruise Port Guide

 Playa La Caleta

 Cádiz's iconic city beach, tucked between two stone castles (San Sebastián and Santa Catalina).
 Filming location for James Bond's "Die Another Day."
 Golden sand, calm Atlantic water, and free public access.
-Walk through the charming La Viña neighbourhood to reach it.
+Walk through the charming La Viña neighborhood to reach it.

 Cost